liokoo/info1/README.md

 # info1
 Collection of exercises of "Fondamenti di Informatica", first course of programming at Politecnico di Milano.

-You will find the specific of each exercise in the first comment.

 (These exercises are written in C89, so they may not be compiled by some newer compiler)

 Topics: